 The Group has well developed capabilities to monitor and mobilise both current and future liquidity resources.
-These capabilities have been leveraged and enhanced in the context of resolution, and can be split into the monitoring and mobilisation of primary liquidity resources and secondary liquidity resources including central bank support.
-Primary liquidity resources in the form of high quality liquid assets ('HQLA') are monitored and managed daily, and are made up of central bank reserves, outright securities and repo activity.
-Secondary liquidity resources are in the form of customer lending assets readily available as collateral in the event of resolution, which can be monitored at least weekly in the event of resolution.
+These capabilities have been leveraged and enhanced in the context of resolution and can be split into either the monitoring and mobilisation of primary liquidity resources; or secondary liquidity resources including central bank support.
+Primary liquidity resources in the form of High-Quality Liquid Assets ('HQLA') are monitored and managed daily and are made up of central bank reserves, outright securities, and repo activity.
+Secondary liquidity resources are in the form of customer lending assets, retained securitisation and covered bond holdings readily available as collateral in the event of resolution, a significant proportion of which are already pre-positioned with the BoE, which can be monitored daily in the event of resolution.

-As at December 2021, the Group's funding and liquidity position is underpinned by its significant customer deposit base, and is supported by strong relationships across customer segments.
-The composition of the Group's funding results in a low liquidity coverage ratio ('LCR') outflow coverage requirement relative to the overall size of the funding base, as a large proportion of this deposit base comes from Retail customers, which in aggregate provide a stable source of funding.
+The Group's funding and liquidity position is underpinned by its significant customer deposit base and is supported by strong relationships across customer segments.
+The composition of the Group's funding results in a low Liquidity Coverage Ratio ('LCR') outflow requirement relative to the overall size of the funding base, as a large proportion of this stable funding base comes from Retail customer deposits.
 The LCR also captures both contractual derivative outflows and the impact of an adverse market scenario on derivative outflows and collateral calls.
 In addition, derivative outflows are subject to internal risk appetite through the Group's stress testing.

-Further details on the Group's liquidity portfolio can be found in the Risk Management section of the 2021 Lloyds Banking Group plc Annual Report and Accounts (Funding and Liquidity section) and the Pillar 3 disclosures, available at www.lloydsbankinggroup.com/investors/financial-downloads.
+Further details on the Group's liquidity portfolio can be found in the Risk Management section of the 2023 Lloyds Banking Group plc Annual Report and Accounts (Funding and Liquidity section) and the Pillar 3 disclosures, available at:

-4.4 CONTRACTUAL STAYS IN FINANCIAL CONTRACTS
+6.4 CONTRACTUAL STAYS IN FINANCIAL CONTRACTS